tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 evidence_proposal extension in the EncryptedExtensions.
-This evidence_proposal extension in the EncryptedExtensions then indicates what Evidence format the client is requested to provide in an `Attestation` handshake message sent after the `Certificate` message.
+This evidence_proposal extension in the EncryptedExtensions then indicates what Evidence format the client is requested to provide in an `Attestation` handshake message sent after the `CertificateVerify` message.
 The Evidence contained in the CMW payload MUST include a secret derived from the TLS main secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with the client's TLS identity public key (TIK-C).